barry-ha/Griduino/docs/PROGRAMMING.md

 1. **Download Griduino Binary**<br/>
    - Visit https://github.com/barry-ha/Griduino
-   - Click on **downloads/griduino_v018.uf2** or later version.
+   - Click on **downloads/griduino_v031.uf2** or later version.
 This will open a new web page for the binary UF2 file.
    - Click on the **Download** link.
 Save this file where you can easily find it for the next step.

 1. **Plug in Griduino**<br/>
-   - Remove the cover from Griduino to expose the Feather's "reset" button.
    - Use a standard USB cable to connect your Griduino hardware to your computer.
-   - Depending on your computer, you should see some message about "setting up device" and possibly "device Feather M4 is ready".
+   - Depending on your computer, you should see a message about "setting up device" and possibly "device Feather M4 is ready".
+   - Get a wooden (must not be metal or conductive) toothpick that can fit in the hole in the front cover.
+Or remove the cover to expose the "reset" button.

 1. **Open Feather as a Drive**<br/>
-   - Press the Feather's "reset" button twice, about a half second apart.
+   - Press the Feather's "reset" button **twice**, about a half second apart.
    - The Griduino screen will blank out, and most Windows computers will sound an audible "drive ready" chime.
-   - In Windows, open the File Explorer.
+   - In Windows, open the **File Explorer**.
    - Find the new drive, e.g. "**FEATHERBOOT (F:)**"

 1. **Install Griduino Software on Feather M4 Express**<br/>
    - Drag the .UF2 file that you downloaded and drop it on the new drive.
 Or you can copy/paste it on the new drive.